What Is the Best Fertiliser for My Lawn?

 Use granule fertilisers

-This first tip should be taken with a grain of salt.
-When professionals apply fertilisers, they usually have the proper tools, such as a tanker truck, to ensure that the fertiliser is applied evenly.
-On the other hand, homeowners usually don’t have that option.
-If you are planning to do the fertilising yourself, it would be best to use granule fertilisers via spreader to ensure the proper distribution of the fertiliser.
+When professionals apply fertilisers, they usually have the proper tools, such as a tanker truck, to ensure the fertiliser is applied evenly.
+Homeowners usually don’t have that option.
+If you plan to do it yourself, use granule fertilisers via a spreader to ensure the proper distribution.

 Water your lawn appropriately

-Overwatering is already detrimental to your lawn’s health, but it is even more important to not how much you water your lawn when you’re using fertiliser.
-As you water more frequently, you will need to use more fertiliser to supplement the growth of the grass.
-More importantly, read up on your fertiliser’s instructions as to when you should water your lawn.
-Some fertilisers require that you water your lawn beforehand to ensure that the fertiliser is absorbed properly.
+As you water more frequently, you will need to use more fertiliser to supplement the grass’s growth.
+You need to read up on your fertiliser’s label instructions as to when you should water your lawn.
+Some fertilisers require that you water your lawn beforehand to ensure that it is absorbed properly.

 Never over-apply